oskariorg/oskari-docs/md/documentation/examples/rpc-control.md

 }
 ```

-## Step 2: Possibility to change the type of an environmental issue
+## Step 2: Change map layers and marker properties according to the concept

 First we add some layers to our published map to make the map more informative for reporting environmental contaminant.